Inside No. 9: Distribution

 The first series of Inside No. 9 was shown in the UK on BBC Two (and BBC Two HD) between 5 February and 12 March 2014.
 It was aired in Australia on BBC First, premiering on 5 January 2015.
 The second series aired in the UK from 26 March to 29 April 2015, and aired in Australia from 27 July 2015.

 The first series was released on DVD on 17 March 2014.
 In addition to the six episodes, the DVD featured the making of feature "Inside Inside No. 9", including unseen interviews with Pemberton, Shearsmith and Kerr, and a photo gallery with previously unreleased photos.
 Published by 2 Entertain, the DVD was rated 18 by the British Board of Film Classification.
 To publicise the DVD, the writers appeared at the Oxford Street, London, branch of HMV for a signing event on 20 March.
 The DVD was reviewed by David Upton for webzine PopMatters, who gave the main feature an 8/10 rating, and the extras a 5/10 rating, and Ben Walsh for The Independent, who gave the DVD overall 4/5.
 Phelim O'Neill, reviewing the release for The Guardian, described the boxset as "very lendable", suggesting that it would help Inside No. 9 reach a wider audience.
 South African newspapers The Sunday Times and The Star both published positive reviews of the DVD, with The Star's anonymous review saying the DVD "makes a great prezzie for cynics, so if you know any lawyers or journalists...".
 The second series was released on DVD on 4 May 2015.
 A review in the Leicester Mercury awarded it four out of five stars.
-The advent of Series 3 saw Series 1&2 released on Blu-ray on 13 February 2017.
-Series 3 has a 27 March 2017 release on DVD and Blu-ray.
-The complete series 4 was released on DVD and Blu-ray on 12 February 2018, while series 5 was released only on DVD 23 March 2020, there is no Blu-ray release as of now for series 5.
+A collection of all nine series of the show was released on June 24th 2024 as a DVD boxset.